 The Internet is widely unregulated, which is good for personal freedom.
 It also provides an easy means for theft, espionage, and other abuses.
 This can be bad for your security if not protected.
 VPNs protect your information.
 Using an encrypted VPN hides your identity, location and activities, keeping them from falling into the wrong hands.

 Simply visit the Surfshark VPN site to get signed up with the one I use.
 I’ve had too many leaks with some of the more expensive VPN services and won’t use anything but my cheap, reliable Surfshark VPN now.

 Are VPNs Legal?

 Yes, for the most part.
-VPNs are totally legal in the United States, Canada, the United Kingdom, and the rest of Western Europe.
-VPNs as a concept are new to most legal systems, so not all jurisdictions have managed to keep up.
+They are totally legal in the United States, Canada, the United Kingdom, and the rest of Western Europe.
+VPNs as a concept are new to most legal systems, so not all network jurisdictions have managed to keep up.

 A VPN connection is illegal in many countries where personal freedoms are considered less important than governmental control.
 A few of these include China, North Korea, Russia, Belarus, Oman, United Arab Emirates, Turkey, and Iraq.

 What Features Should I Look For In A VPN?